abraham/pkg-ok/README.md

 ## Why?

 When refactoring a project and changing paths, it's easy to forget to update `main` or `bin` paths.
-When coding from Windows, it's easy to use line endings that aren't supported by Linux or OS X.
+When coding from Windows, it's easy to use line endings for `bin` files that aren't supported by OS X/Linux.

 Just by adding `pkg-ok` as a __devDependency__ and with __zero-config__, you can prevent these 2 mistakes and get a safer project.